Braids and linked periodic orbits of disc homeomorphisms: Periodic orbits, braids, and mapping classes

 We determine whether two such closed braids are linked by using the linking number.
+Two closed braids are linked if they have non-zero linking number, but the converse is not true.
 Firstly, we can read the linking number geometrically from the diagram of the braids.
 In a diagram of two cyclic braids $\beta,\alpha$, for each crossing $C$ where the arc of $\beta$ crosses under the arc of $\alpha$, we assign the {\it sign} $\varepsilon(C)$ of $C$ as in Fig 2.

 Then the linking number of the two closed braids satisfies

 Next we recall the homological definition of linking number of two periodic orbits and a computation method due to John Guaschi \cite{Gu2} by using representations of braid groups.